Causal Spillover Effects Using Instrumental Variables: Setup

 All the proofs can be found in the supplemental appendix.
-Notice that the entire joint distribution of compliance types is not identified without further assumptions.
-The proof in the supplemental appendix shows that the possible combinations of $(D_{ig},D_{jg},Z_{ig},Z_{jg})$ in this setting provide a system of 7 linearly independent equations which identify four marginal probabilities (where the fifth one is recovered from the restriction that they sum to one), the two joint probabilities $\P[AT_{ig},AT_{jg}]$ and $\P[NT_{ig},NT_{jg}]$, and the sum of probabilities $\P[AT_{ig},NT_{jg}]+\P[AT_{ig},GC_{jg}]+\P[SC_{ig},GC_{jg}]+\P[SC_{ig},NT_{jg}]$

 Proposition \ref{prop:comp_distr} can be used to test for the presence of average spillover effects on treatment status.
 Note that under Assumption \ref{assu:monot}, $\E[D_{ig}(0,1)-D_{ig}(0,0)]=\P[SC_{ig}]$ and $\E[D_{ig}(1,1)-D_{ig}(1,0)]=\P[GC_{ig}]$, and thus testing for the presence of average spillover effects on treatment status amounts to testing for the presence of social-interaction compliers and group compliers.
-Because the instrument is as-if randomly assigned, these issues can be analyzed within the framework in \citet{Vazquez-Bare_2017_framework}.
+Because the instruments are as-if randomly assigned, these issues can be analyzed within the framework in \citet{Vazquez-Bare_2017_framework}.